chickenPopcorn/EqEq/notes/language-reference-manual.md

 }  // 11
 ```

-If the expressions have type vectors, we will execute the compound substatement
+If the expressions have type vectors, we will execute the compound sub-statement
-with all the combinations of values avaiable.
+with all the combinations of values available.
 Basically, it mirrors multiple
 `for` loop in Python:
 ```c
 // with vector assignment (causing equivalence of `for` loop in other languages)